Table of Contents

 If you’re unsure how many qualifying years you have built up, you can find out through the Department for Work and Pensions.

-Unfortunately, you won’t be able to rely on the state pension to retire early or achieve a comfortable retirement.
+Unfortunately, you won’t be able to rely solely on the state pension to retire early or achieve a comfortable retirement.
 Instead, look to supplement your retirement income with a private pension.

 Retire at 55 with £500k

-If you want to have an income of £25,000 a year gross, and assuming you will have no state pension income, you’re going to need a pension pot worth a minimum of £500,000.
+If you want to have a gross retirement income of £25,000 a year, and assuming you will have no state pension income, you will need a pension pot worth a minimum of £500,000.

-If you want an income of £39,000 a year, you’ll need at least £780,000 when you retire if you want to withdraw 5%.
-If you’re a bit more conservative over your expected returns and want to withdraw 4% a year, you’ll need a pension pot worth at least £973,500.
+If you want a retirement income of £39,000 a year, you’ll need at least £780,000 when you retire if you want to withdraw 5%.
+However, if you’re a bit more conservative over your expected returns and want to withdraw 4% a year, you’ll need a pension pot worth at least £973,500.

 While you might aim to retire early, you might need to work longer or slowly reduce your working hours to ease yourself into retirement whilst sustaining an income.

 If you want to contribute £10,000 to your pension, you’ll need to pay £8,000.
 However, you’ll receive basic rate tax relief at source of £2,000, taking your total contribution to £10,000.

 You can also take 25% of your pension pot tax-free once you hit 55.
 After that, you’ll need to pay income tax on your pension income, but as you’re likely to be earning less in retirement, you might pay less tax.
-If you received 40% tax relief on your contributions, you may only pay 20% tax on your withdrawals.
+For example, if you received 40% tax relief on your contributions, you might only pay 20% tax on your withdrawals.